axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-14-the-revised-radical-foundation.markdown

  <p>I now think that more basic than Meaning and Belonging is People.
 People as individuals and People in communities.</p>

 <h1>Decentralization</h1>
  <p>I now believe that Transparency is redundant.
 At the completely decentralized end, there will be nobody in charge of keeping secrets and everything will be 100% transparent.
-On the way there people may consider keeping some things secret, but that person would be a boss (<em>i.e.</em>, even if “elected”).</p>
+On the way there people may consider keeping some things secret, but that person would be a boss of those secrets.</p>
  <p>With partial decentralization, the question would be, “Who is going to be the boss of a non-decentralized area?
 Who is going to be in charge of the area’s secrets!”
 Until you have a complete transition, somebody is going to be the boss of the area’s secrets.
 This “boss” could be a small committee that would last for six months or whatever, but so long as there are secrets, there is a boss.</p>

 <h1>Experimentation</h1>